 Ingredients

-- 2 cups dried Hibiscus flower, OR jackfruit (see above for more meat substitute options)
+- 2 cups dried Hibiscus flower (see above for more meat substitutes)

 - 4 Garlic Cloves